-Whether run through the galvanizing process joined or separately, the differences in appearance on assemblies containing steels with varying surface condition do not affect the corrosion protection.
-Furthermore, after aging in the environment, all surfaces will exhibit a uniform matte gray appearance.
+Whether run through the galvanizing process joined or separately, the differences in appearance on assemblies containing steels with varying surface conditions do not affect the corrosion protection.
+Furthermore, after aging in the environment, all galvanized surfaces will exhibit a uniform matte gray appearance.
+For more information on the varying initial surface appearances of hot-dip galvanized steel and how they weather naturally over time, refer to AGA publication Hot-Dip Galvanized Coating Appearance.